Enrollment for 2018-2019 is now open.

 - Training students to work collaboratively with the Āyurveda Āchārya and Paricharaka in the AyurvedaFirst model of sustainable healthcare and offer multi-level health support in complex cases

-The key distinction between the Svastha Āchārya Certified Course and AHC and AP levels is that the Svastha Āchārya is trained to work within an infrastructure of Āyurvedic Medical professionals.
-This educational model is more mature compared to the levels currently recognized by other professional groups in the west as it incorporates a plan of action for practice.
-AyurvedaFirst is currently working towards taking this model even further by creating the infrastructure required to operate as a self-governing body.
+The key distinction between the Svastha Āchārya Certified Course and AHC and AP levels is that the Svastha Āchārya is trained to practice scientific Āyurveda within an infrastructure of Āyurvedic healthcare professionals.
+This educational model is more mature compared to the levels currently recognized by other groups in the west as it incorporates professional training within a network of healthcare providers.
+AyurvedaFirst is currently working towards taking this model to a fully-standardized level by creating the infrastructure required to operate as a self-governing body.

 The goals and objectives of this course are to train students and produce graduates who are highly competent in their scope of practice.
 All faculty at AyurvedaFirst strive towards these goals by: